mahendrameghwal/blog/README.md

 Welcome to the Full-Stack Blog Platform project! 🌟

-- ** Blogging Features**: Create accounts, publish blogs, and comment on posts with a fully integrated commenting system. ✍️💬
-- **Admin Feature**: Manage and moderate user-generated content with dedicated admin tools and permissions. 🛠️🛡️
-- **Secure Authentication**: Includes robust user authentication and role-based access control for enhanced security. 🔐

 ## Features

 - **User Authentication** 🔑: Users can create accounts, log in, and manage their profiles.